Standard deviation: Definition of population values

-Using words, the standard deviation is the square root of the variance of X.
+In other words, the standard deviation is the square root of the variance of X.

 The standard deviation of a probability distribution is the same as that of a random variable having that distribution.

 Not all random variables have a standard deviation.
 If the distribution has fat tails going out to infinity, the standard deviation might not exist, because the integral might not converge.
 The normal distribution has tails going out to infinity, but its mean and standard deviation do exist, because the tails diminish quickly enough.
 The Pareto distribution with parameter $\alpha \in (1,2]$ has a mean, but not a standard deviation (loosely speaking, the standard deviation is infinite).
 The Cauchy distribution has neither a mean nor a standard deviation.